Vilax/ScipionTomoTutorial_HIV/celullarEnvTutorial.md

 Some views can be excluded with the `TomoViewer`.
 The main reasons to exclude a tilt image are: Blck image, close to the carbon border, presence of contamination, or drift.
 To exclude a view just select the corresponding tilt image and press the `space`.
 Alternatively, it can be marked by clicking on the exclude box.
 The excluded views will be highlighted in red.
 Finally, it is neccesary to generate a new set of Tilt Series by clicking on the botton `Generate subsets`.

 For this dataset the low and high tilts will be removed.
+The first 7 negative tilts and the last 4 (positive tilts).